JimKnopf1503/We-connect.cpp/README.md

 #include WEB.h
 main
 {
-CUL_response car;//struct holden all data.
+  CUL_response car;//struct to hold all data.
 The class WEB will use "extern CUL_response car;" to get access to it WEB CarNet;
   car.User="user@host.com";
   car.Passw="myPassword";
   car=CarNet.CARNET(); //car.CAR will now hold all data from your car. std:string errCode=CarNet.CARNET("start clima").errCode;// will start climate the car if the errCode is "0".
 }